emmalepsy/emmalepsy.github.io/_posts/2016-03-14-tools-for-freelancers.md

 ## Some tools I’m looking into

-* __ZOOM__ - Google Hangouts is ok, but it isn’t stellar.
+* [__ZOOM__](https://zoom.us) - Google Hangouts is ok, but it isn’t stellar.
 Kinda buggy.
 I recently tried ZOOM and thought it was amazing.
 Maybe start using it for client meetings?
-* __UberConference__ - For phone call recordings.
+* __[UberConference](https://www.uberconference.com/features/record_conference_calls)__ - For phone call recordings.
 I often interview my client’s customers, or the clients themselves, and want a good system for referring back to calls at a later date.
-* __17hats__ - So I don’t have a list of 15 tools, and I only use one.
+* __[17hats](http://17hats.com)__ - So I don’t have a list of 15 tools, and I only use one.
 But could it be that good…?
-* __Proposify__ - For sending proposals so I look super professional.
+* __[Proposify](http://proposify.biz)__ - For sending proposals so I look super professional.
 Anyone have experience with this one?
-* __Grasshopper__ - I used to work at Grasshopper.
+* __[Grasshopper](http://grasshopper.com)__ - I used to work at Grasshopper.
 I find the call forwarding service really useful, and now there's text messaging.
 I'd like to get a local phone number from GH so I don't have to give clients my cell number.
 * __A dog__ - WOOF.
 I need a dog so I get out of the house, take a walk, and have a buddy to hang with all day.

 ![doggy]({{site.url}}/assets/dog.gif)

 ### What tools do you cool catz use?
+My way probably isn't the best way.
+Tell me what you recommend by emailing me at [emma@storiesbyemma.co](mailto: emma@storiesbyemma.co) or Tweeting me at [EmmaFayeS](http://twitter.com/emmafayes).